-Virginia Conference Standing Rules state that members of the district conference shall elect the District Lay Leader (¶660.2) for a term of not less than four years and not more than six years.
-Currently, there is a slight conflict in that the by-laws of the Conference Board of Laity note that the District Lay Leader is elected by their district conferences to serve a four-year term, not to exceed two terms.
-Hopefully these two sections will be brought into consistent terms by the 2022 Virginia Annual Conference.
+Virginia Conference Standing Rules state that members of the district conference shall elect the District Lay Leader (¶660.2) to serve a four year-term, not to exceed two consecutive terms.
 The term of the District Lay Leader will begin at the discretion of the district conference directive and be communicated to the Conference Lay Leader.
 There may be one or more Associate District Lay Leader(s) within a District.
 Associate or Co-District Lay Leaders may be elected by district conferences and would assume membership on the Conference Board of Laity.